Japan Snow Monkeys – Wild Monkey Park, Nagano

 Japan Snow Monkeys Onsen Park: Getting there

 Brief directions about how to get to the Japan Snow Monkeys in Nagano

-There are three options to get from Nagano Station to the snow monkey park:
+There are four options to get from Nagano Station to the snow monkey park:

 1. One day Japan Snow Monkey tour from Nagano - organized by JTB.
 Ideal for those on a JR Rail Pass.
 Runs in winter only.

 Nagaden express buses operates 8+ buses a day during the winter from Nagano Station’s East Exit (see map) up to the Shiga Kogen ski area.
 They stop at Kanbayashi Onsen (“Kanbayashi Onsen Guchi” stop) which is in the vicinity of the Kanbayashi trailhead.

 If you want to take a train from JR Nagano Station, take the Nagano Dentetsu limited-express train to Yudanaka 湯田中.
 Service is more frequent than the above-mentioned express buses, and you can choose between local trains (￥1,130 yen, approx. 1 hour 15 min.) and express trains (45 mins / ￥1,230).
 A JR Pass cannot be used on this line but a Shinshu Pass is available (see below).
 Also see the video below for a visual explanation and also how to get to the Japanese Snow Monkeys from Yudanaka Station.